ibm-cloud-docs/account/account_faq.md

 You can update the payment method that's associated with your account by going to [Payments](https://cloud.ibm.com/billing/payments) in the console.
 Under Add Payment Method, enter in the billing information for your new card, then click **Add credit card**.

 To switch to a different payment method, select **Pay with Other** and then click **Submit change request**.
 A support case to change your payment method will be created for you.

+## How do I change my email notification settings?
+{: #change-email-prefs}
+{: faq}

+You can change which email notifications you receive for planned events, unplanned events, and announcements in your profile settings.
+1. Go to [Notifications](https://cloud.ibm.com/user/notifications) in your profile settings.
+1. Select whether to receive email notifications for each type of event.

+For classic infrastructure services, account owners can also subscribe users to notifications from those services by going to **Manage > Account > Notifications**.

+For more information, see [Setting email preferences](/docs/account?topic=account-email-prefs).

 ## How do I reset my password?
 {: #reset-password}